 Garages

 6.21 Garages.
 Each residence shall have an attached and enclosed garage for a minimum of two cars.
 All garages must face the side or rear of the lots and no garage opening shall face the street.
-The ARB may make an exception and allow detached garages to face the front and the street if, in its sole discretion, the size, shape and dimensions of the lot make compliance with this provision impractical.
+The ARC may make an exception and allow garages to face the front and the street if, in its sole discretion, the size, shape and dimensions of the lot make compliance with this provision impractical.
 The ARC may also make an exception and allow detached garages, if, in its sole discretion, they match the home by design, construction and architecture and do not face the street.

 Set-Back Requirements

 6.22 All homes and associated structures shall be at least 50 feet back from the closest edge of the road pavement in front of such home.
-Exceptions may be considered by the ARB to the extent that a lot’s shape does not make such a setback practical.
+Exceptions may be considered by the ARC to the extent that a lot’s shape does not make such a setback practical.
 Side set-back requirement shall be 25 feet.
 Rear set-back requirement shall be 35 feet.
 Homes should be as closely centered within the width of the lot whenever practicable.

-Fire Sprinklers

-6.23 Before a Certificate of Occupancy is issued, each home shall be provided with a fire sprinkler system which meets the requirements of NFPA 13D.

 Wells, Septic Tanks, Storage Tanks and Compressors

 6.24 Individual wells and septic tanks shall not be within thirty (30) feet of any lot line.
 Water pumps, storage tanks, water conditioning equipment, compressors and air conditioning equipment shall be screened from view and out of sight of passersby along the street/easement and adjacent property owners.
+The ARC may make exceptions, if, in its sole discretion, the size, shape and dimensions of the lot make compliance with this provision impractical or based upon recommendations of the Health Department.

 Parking on Street